 It is a well-known fact that how we present ourselves is how people perceive us.
 If we are feeling confident and happy, people react to us in a positive way.
 The right outfit, hair and makeup can be the clincher between getting the job or not.
 So what happens when you’ve handed your notice in, shoved your stilettos and sassy suits to the back of the wardrobe in exchange for sneakers and practical pants?

 Becoming a mum shifted my whole perspective away from me and onto my children.
 My priorities changed completely.
 It was no longer so important to have that gorgeous dress with the matching shoes.
 Besides, when would I ever wear it?
 I certainly couldn’t see myself tottering down to preschool in it!
 Along with those shifting priorities, I felt a sense of loss of self.
 I might be at home with my children but I was still a person in my own right.
 By dressing in clothes that I know suit me, I’m retaining my individuality.
 I’m not fading into the background.
 When I make no effort whatsoever, it reflects how I am feeling about myself and gives off a negative vibe to other people.
 It’s a no-win situation.

 Most mums find things heading south and a bra that is the right shape and size for you is invaluable.
 A whopping 70% of us are wearing the wrong-sized bra!
 There’s no excuse for that when most lingerie shops or departments will provide you with a free fitting.

 There’s no point in buying a cheap pair of trousers that will lose their shape after one or two washes because they’ll cost you more in the long run.
 Don’t be afraid to try something new but remember, you don’t have to be a slave to fashion to look stylish.
 It is far better to wear something flattering than wear an outfit just because it’s the latest look.
 You can always spice your outfit up by adding accessories.

-It really does pay to try things on and if you have ever attempted to do this when you have your children in tow, then you will know that you need eyes in the back of your head.
+However, if you have ever attempted to do this when you have your children in tow, then you will know that you need eyes in the back of your head.
 This is to ensure that they don’t a) open the changing room door, leaving you caught literally with your pants down, and b) clamber under the gap between cubicles to say hi to the kid next door.
 Because of this it is best to pick a time when you can head off on your own for a couple of hours or, even better, take a friend with you and make a pact to be brutally honest with each other about the outfits you try on.

-In summary, focus on the parts of your body you like and dress to emphasise these attributes.
+1. Focus on the parts of your body you like and dress to emphasise these attributes.
 Stop comparing yourself to others and write down the compliments you receive about how you look.
 The latter will give you a real boost when you’re having a down and out day.
 Most importantly, walk tall, look straight ahead and smile - you will immediately look and feel more confident.

-Don’t be afraid to try something new but remember, you don’t have to be a slave to fashion to look stylish.
+2. Don’t be afraid to try something new but remember, you don’t have to be a slave to fashion to look stylish.
 It is far better to wear something flattering than wear an outfit just because it’s the latest look.

-Dressing well doesn’t mean dressing up, nor does it mean spending a fortune.
+3. Dressing well doesn’t mean dressing up, nor does it mean spending a fortune.
 It’s about making good fashion choices.
 Choose clothes that accentuate your attributes and disguise the bits you’re not so keen on.